SgtMilk/FoodBankApp/README.md

     sudo npm run start

-    // everything should work fine here
+    // everything should work fine here, but you wont be able to open the web-page

+If yo are on a computer, you can also test the app on localhost:8000 if you change the proxy to http://localhost:8000 in the root package.json file (not the one inside the react project).

 You can put the server.js file as a service if you want it to work in the background.
 To do this, type: